 Yosemite National Park’s Firefall is probably the most popular natural phenomenon that happens each year in the park.
-This “event” usually occurs during the last two weeks of February each year.
-Still, it is dependent on the water levels feeding the seasonal Horsetail Falls and having a clear sky so that the sun can reflect off the water and create the appearance of lava coming down the side of El Capitan.
-I tried to view it last year, but there was not enough water to feed the waterfall, so when I heard it was happening this year (2019), I packed up all my stuff and made the 6 hour road trip to the park from Southern California.
+This “event” usually occurs during the last two weeks of February, still, it is dependent on the water levels feeding the seasonal Horsetail Falls and having a clear sky so that the sun can reflect off the water and create the appearance of lava coming down the side of El Capitan.
+I tried to view it in 2018, but there was not enough water to feed the waterfall, so when I heard it was happening in 2019, I packed up all my stuff and made the 6 hour road trip to the park from Southern California.
 It was one of the best experiences I have had in the state so I took my dad to experience it in 2021 as well.
 Based on those two trips, here is all the information on how to make the most of your visit to Yosemite National Park for Firefall.

 - Usually only happens from around Feb 14 – 28